PlaidCloud/website/content/en/docs/concepts/cluster-administration/logging.md

 ![Node level logging](/images/docs/user-guide/logging/logging-node-level.png)

 A container engine handles and redirects any output generated to a containerized application's `stdout` and `stderr` streams.
-For example, the Docker container engine redirects those two streams to [a logging driver](https://docs.docker.com/engine/admin/logging/overview), which is configured in Kubernetes to write to a file in JSON format.
+For example, the Docker container engine redirects those two streams to [a logging driver](https://docs.docker.com/engine/admin/logging/overview), which is configured in PlaidCloud to write to a file in JSON format.

 {{< note >}}
 The Docker JSON logging driver treats each line as a separate message.
 When using the Docker logging driver, there is no direct support for multi-line messages.
 You need to handle multi-line messages at the logging agent level or higher.